aDiThYa-808/testAPI/README.md

 ---

 ## Contributing
 ### Contribution are welcome.
-Please follow these guidelines.
+Please check CONTRIBUTING.md for the guidelines.
-- **License**: This project is licensed under the Apache License 2.0.
-- **Commit messages**: Use clear, conventional commit names (feat:, fix:, chore:, refactor: and docs:).
-- **Pull requests**: All PRs must target the `dev` branch not main.
-- **Code style**: All source code must be written inside `src/` directory.
-Code must be written in TypeScript only.

 ---

 # THANK YOU